avullo/getting_and_cleaning_data_course_project/CodeBook.md

 ## Study design
 Please refer to the the file README.txt in the "UCI HAR Dataset" directory for a description of the original dataset.
-In order to get the tidy data set ready for analysis, he following transformations are applied:
+In order to get the tidy data set ready for analysis, the following transformations are applied:
 - the training and the test sets are merged to create one data set;

 The columns of the resulting data frame are the 561 original features plus two colums which identify the subject and her activity.